Set up HDInsight clusters with a custom Ambari DB

 - You must have an existing Azure SQL DB server and database.

 - The database that you provide for Ambari setup must be empty.
 There should be no tables in the default dbo schema.

 - The user used to connect to the database should have SELECT, CREATE TABLE, and INSERT permissions on the database.

-- Turn on the option to Allow access to Azure services on the Azure SQL server where you will host Ambari.
+- Turn on the option to Allow access to Azure services on the server where you will host Ambari.

-- Management IP addresses from HDInsight service need to be allowed in the SQL Server.
-See HDInsight management IP addresses for a list of the IP addresses that must be added to the SQL server firewall.
+- Management IP addresses from HDInsight service need to be allowed in the firewall rule.
+See HDInsight management IP addresses for a list of the IP addresses that must be added to the server-level firewall rule.